AchyuthKolluru/achyuthkolluru.github.io/README.md

 - **LinkedIn:** [Linkedin](https://www.linkedin.com/in/achyuth-kolluru)

 ## About
-A current Masters student in the Masters of Information and Data Science Program at UC Berkeley, with a strong academic background from the University of California, Merced, holding a major in Computer Science and a minor in Applied Mathematics.
+A current Master's student in the Masters of Information and Data Science Program at UC Berkeley, with a strong academic background from the University of California, Merced, holding a major in Computer Science and a minor in Applied Mathematics.
 Fascination with vision-based systems in computer science led to internships at Lawrence Livermore National Laboratory and Morning Star, working on advanced projects involving ECG data analysis and computer vision.
 A deep interest in machine learning, particularly in its applications in biology and cognitive science, continues to drive academic pursuits, alongside a dedication to advocating for individual privacy in AI advancements, ensuring that technological innovation aligns with ethical considerations.

 ## Education
-- **University of California, Berkeley**
+- **University of California, Berkeley** (2024 - Present)
   *Master of Information and Data Science*

-- **University of California, Merced**
+- **University of California, Merced** (2019 - 2023)
   *Bachelor of Science, Major in Computer Science, Minor in Applied Mathematics*
   - **Top Finisher** for Innovate to Grow Event for 2022 Fall Software Engineering Capstone
   - **3rd Place Winner** for the Water Hack Challenge 2023 Issued by Secure Water Future